CaterinaBi/aicore-web-scraping-pipeline/README.md

 `if __name__ == '__main__':` assigns the scraper to the `bot` variable.
 First, the scraper bypasses cookies - `try-except` is used in the `bypass_cookies` to make sure the programme doesn't crash in the absence of cookies to accept.
 The scraper then performs all actions from the methods in `scraper.py`, until all properties in all web pages into consideration have been found.
 This is done using a while-loop.

+The scraper includes a crawler.
+The first action performed by the scraper after accepting the cookies is indeed that of finding all properties on the page, and then all the links to said properties.
+These are stored in dedicated lists, and then added to a `global_list` which is extended little with all extracted elements (properties and their links) from all pages.

+Once a page has been scraped, the scraper moves to the bottom of it and clicks on the 'next page' botton. `try-except` syntax is used to ensure that the programme doesn't crash when there is no more 'next page' button.

+Meaningful messages are printed throughout to make the user experience more pleasurable.